C.D. Poza Rica

-Club de Fútbol Petroleros de Poza Rica is a team in Mexican football that plays in Liga TDP.
+Club de Fútbol Petroleros de Poza Rica is a team in Mexican football that plays in Liga Premier de México.
 At an early part of the club's history they played in Segunda división.
 They play at Poza Rica in Veracruz.

 They are nicknamed Petroleros de Poza Rica.

 History

 The club began in the 1950s in Segunda división, in which they were close to gaining promotion to Primera Division on three occasions.